Conference & Workshops: Architectures of EducationPast, Talk, Workshop Fri 8 Nov – Sat 9 Nov

 Thu 7 Nov, 3–6pm: Fri 8 Nov, 10am–1pm; Sat 9 Nov, 10–11am

 This workshop explores the desire for educational futures beyond the norms of contemporary society.
 What kinds of learning can animate collective capacities to move beyond what is given as possible in contemporary society?
 How can we devise ways of knowing and being that gesture towards different futures together?
 In what ways might prevailing modes of hope and utopian practice reproduce unsustainable, unjust and violent relations of power between ourselves, other beings and the earth?
 Educating Hopes Otherwise creates a space which critically nurture the education of this desire.

-is a US-born, UK-based educator who researches and teaches about the politics of knowledge, education and hope as dimensions of movements for social and global justice.
+is an educator who researches and teaches about the politics of knowledge, education and hope as dimensions of movements for social and global justice.
 This work includes theoretical and experimental inquiries into affective and relational pedagogies of being and becoming otherwise; methods for working with expanded forms of reality that include absent and emergent possibilities; and radical educational responses to social and civilizational crisis.
 She is an Associate Professor in Education at the University of Nottingham and a member of the Women on the Verge and Gesturing Towards Decolonial Futures collectives.